Siva0910/leetcode_problem_solved_counter/README.md

-This is a app to find the leetcode problem solved count using a profile user or profile link
+This is a gui based app to find the leetcode problem solved count using a profile user or profile link

 **System Requirements **
 java 1.8 used